nasa/ow_autonomy/ow_plexil/src/plans/README.md

   IdentifySampleLocationDemo was succesful.
 - In rare cases no sample points can be found.
 If this happens success is defined by a graceful exit.

-### FaultHandlingPatternN ###

-Each plan contains comments that describe its behavior and how to test the pattern.
-Note that these plans do not always behave exactly as described within, for two reasons.
-First, the library plans Pan, Unstow, and Stow currently implement a "permissive" kind of fault handling at that level, in that they _wait_ for any fault in progress to resolve before commencing.
-Second, aborted ROS Actions, which result from faults, are not yet detectable in PLEXIL; PLEXIL only knows when an action terminates.
-These subtleties are subjects for future work and refinement.